 Jazz pianist-turned-roots musician Sam Reider is redefining American music on the accordion.
-Reider has been featured at Lincoln Center and on NPR and has performed alongside pop stars, jazz and folk musicians ranging from Jon Batiste and Stay Human, to bluegrass mandolin prodigy Sierra Hull, to Venezuelan cuatro virtuoso Jorge Glem.
-For his debut record as bandleader, Too Hot to Sleep, Reider assembled a “staggeringly virtuosic band” (RnR magazine) of young acoustic musicians called The Human Hands.
+Reider has been featured at Lincoln Center and on NPR.
+He has performed alongside pop stars, jazz and folk musicians ranging from Jon Batiste and Stay Human, to bluegrass mandolin prodigy Sierra Hull, and Venezuelan cuatro virtuoso Jorge Glem—who we are fortunate to have onstage as a special guest just for this show.
+For his debut record, Too Hot to Sleep, bandleader Reider assembled a “staggeringly virtuosic band” (RnRmagazine) of young acoustic musicians called The Human Hands.
 Irresistible melodies, fiery improvisation and otherworldly sounds collide in what Songlines magazine has dubbed a “mash-up of the Klezmatics, Quintette du Hot Club de France and the Punch Brothers.”

 Kiran Ahluwalia is a modern embodiment of the vocal traditions of India and Pakistan, which she both honors and departs from in masterful ways.
 Her original compositions express her Indian heritage while embracing influences from West African blues, contemporary jazz and more.
 Kiran has won two JUNO Awards (Canadian Grammys), two Canadian Folk Music Awards and a Songlines award in the UK.